 a.
 Receiving.
 A person is guilty of theft if he knowingly receives or brings into this State movable property of another knowing that it has been stolen, or believing that it is probably stolen.
 It is an affirmative defense that the property was received with purpose to restore it to the owner.
 “Receiving” means acquiring possession, control or title, or lending on the security of the property.

 b.
 Presumption of knowledge.
 The requisite knowledge or belief is presumed in the case of a person who:

 Our team of receiving stolen property defense lawyers will fight for you in any court in New Jersey for any theft charge including these charges:

-With an office in New Brunswick, our receiving stolen property defense attorneys are easy to reach from anywhere in New Jersey.
-Call us today at 732-247-3340 to discuss your theft by unlawful taking or disposition case with one of our tough, smart criminal defense lawyers.
+With an office in New Brunswick, our receiving stolen property defense attorney is easy to reach from anywhere in New Jersey.
+Call us today at 732-247-3340 to discuss your theft by unlawful taking or disposition case with Jack Venturi.

 Free Initial Consultations